AnthonyClausing/hilarious_garbage/README.md

 # hilarious_garbage
-Clone of the site Funnyjunk using Graphql/PostgreSQL and Vuejs
+Frontend for clone of the site Funnyjunk using Vuejs